 You’d be forgiven for feeling as though it’s part of some sci-fi narrative far removed from the business world and the goals your organization is looking to achieve.

-AI and ML aren’t just buzzwords, but powerful tools that your organization can leverage to reach new levels of productivity and innovate like never before.
-But what’s the difference between the two terms?
+AI and ML aren’t just buzzwords, but powerful tools that your organization can leverage to reach new levels of productivity and innovation.
+But what’s the difference between the two?

-In a nutshell, AI refers to a type of computer science that focuses on the creation and development of machines that can mimic humans in some way.
+In a nutshell, AI refers to a type of computer science that focuses on the creation and development of machines that can mimic human characteristics.

-These algorithms are ‘alive’ in the sense that they can actually improve themselves and develop over time when exposed to new information, helping data scientists to sort through huge amounts of data more efficiently and cost-effectively than any traditional alternative.
+These algorithms are ‘alive’ in the sense that they can improve themselves and evolve over time when exposed to new information.
+This helps data scientists to sort through huge amounts of data more efficiently and cost-effectively than any traditional alternative.

 Getting started with AI

-AI and machine learning aren’t just for big businesses anymore; there are a range of types of AI and machine learning service that can help with everything from transcribing text and organizing images to gathering information from customers and surfacing crucial information from reports.
+AI and machine learning aren’t just for big businesses anymore.
+There are a range of types of AI and machine learning services that can help with everything from transcribing text and organizing images to gathering information from customers/surfacing crucial information from reports.